matheusb432/unity-course/notes/unity.md

 - A _Prefab_ (Prefabrication) is a template for a _Game Object_, it can be used to create multiple instances of the same object.

+### Prefab Variants

+- A _Prefab Variant_ is a prefab that inherits from another prefab.
+  - Enemy -> StationaryEnemy, PatrollingEnemy, Boss, etc.
+- It can be used to create multiple variations of the same object.

 ## Models & Meshes

 - A _Model_ is a 3D object, it can be imported into Unity from a 3D modelling program.